carloscasalar/basketball-manager-advisor/src/README.md

 # The exercise

-You have to write a simple command line app which is a basketball manager advisor.
+You have to write a simple command line ManagerAdvisor which is a basketball manager advisor.
 It should be able to manage team members, the team tactics and also be able to suggest the best tactic.

 The following use cases should be implemented: